 Applicants are advised to visit the Department of Pharmacology website to obtain further information on current research themes.

-In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the Course Director will work with them to ensure that they have additional support.
+If students require specific help to adjust to an academic programme or to a new range of skills, the Course Director will work with them to ensure that they have additional support.

 At the end of the third term, students submit their dissertation and produce a poster presenting their research project.
 The latter forms the basis for a final oral examination.

-In the past three years, of the students who graduated from the course, around 60% pursued further postgraduate studies (PhD, MD/PhD and MBA) and 25% found employment in research positions either in academia or industry shortly after graduation.
+In the past few years, of the students who graduated from the course, around 60% pursued further postgraduate studies (PhD, MD/PhD and MBA) and 15% found employment in research positions either in academia or industry shortly after graduation.
 The remainder embarked in careers in medical communications (10%) and in consultancy (10%).
 A minority chose careers in other sectors (5%), e.g. medical sales, patent lawyers and regulatory affairs.

 Changes to this course and your supervision